 Implementing a system integrity assurance solution complete with File Integrity Monitoring processes and tools is the simplest way to maintain continuous compliance and ensure that you are always audit-ready.

 File Integrity Monitoring allows you to detect changes to critical files.
-Paired with system integrity assurance, it can help your team identify, prohibit, and remediate unknown or unauthorized changes in real time.
-Cimcor’s system integrity assurance solution, CimTrak, gives your team the tool they need to maintain continuous compliance in less time, with less effort.
+Paired with system integrity assurance, it can help your team identify, prohibit, and remediate unknown or unauthorized changes in real-time.
+Cimcor’s system integrity assurance solution, CimTrak, gives your team the tools they need to maintain continuous compliance in less time and with less effort.

-See an instant preview of CimTrak in action today to see how our solution can help your organization.
+Get a customized demo of CimTrak to see how our solution can help your organization.

 Tags: